Norman I. Badler, PhD

 Professor of Dermatology, Charité—Universitätsmedizin Berlin

 Prof. Dr. Dr.-Ing.
-Jürgen Lademann graduated as physicist from the Moscow Lomonosov State University in 1980, and worked as a research assistant at the Central Institute of Optics and Spectroscopy of the Academy of Sciences in Berlin, Germany.
+Jürgen Lademann graduated as a physicist from the Moscow Lomonosov State University in 1980, and worked as a research assistant at the Central Institute of Optics and Spectroscopy of the Academy of Sciences in Berlin, Germany.
 From 1981 to 1984, he was a post-graduate fellow at the Lo-monosov University, where he received his doctorate in 1984.
 In 1991, he received a doctorate in spectroscopy from the Friedrich Schiller University of Jena, Germany.
-Then from 1993 to 1995, he led the Medical Sensor Technology Unit at the Institute of Physics, Department of Electrical Engineering, at the University of Armed Forces in Munich, Germany, where he received his venia legendi teaching certification in 1995.
+Then from 1993 to 1995, he led the medical sensor technology unit at the Institute of Physics, Department of Electrical Engineering, and at the University of Armed Forces in Munich, Germany, where he received his venia legendi teaching certification in 1995.

 Lademann is actively committed to various societies, scientific bodies and editorial boards.
-Inter alia, he was president of the International Society of Skin Pharmacology and Physiologic from 2004 through 2008.
+He was president of the International Society of Skin Pharmacology and Physiologic (2004–2008).
 Since 2001, he has been editor in chief of the international journal Skin Pharmacology and Physiology.
-He is also on the editorial boards of Biomedical Optics, Cosmetic Dermatology, Laser Physics Letters, The Open Medical Imaging Journal and Case Reports in Dermatology, among others.
+He is also on the editorial boards of Biomedical Optics, Cosmetic Dermatology, Laser Physics Letters, The Open Medical Imaging Journal and Case Reports in Dermatology.

 Monday, June 22